 Please note the USB port is only for charging the Puck it will not connect to you computer or other device from this port.

-When charging the charge light will be BLUE and turn RED when completely charged.
-The charge light can be observed from the top of the puck or from the side of the USB charge port.
+When charging the charge light will be RED and turn Blue when completely charged.
+The charge light can be observed from the top of the puck.

 Please note the Puck is not designed to work with software other than what has been written by Digital Dowsing.